fowad-sohail/spreadsheet-formatting-script/README.md

 # Spreadsheet Formatting Script

-A short script to format a spreadsheet.
+A short script to automate formatting a spreadsheet.

+## The Backstory

 Fall semester of my Sophomore year of college I was looking for a summer internship.
 I sent out a bunch of applications and I was keeping track of them in a spreadsheet.